orolamilekan/wireframing/README.md

 Represents interactive features like forms, search bars, or sliders.
 *Example:* A login form box shows where users will enter details to sign in.

+The wireframes presented in this project are High-Fidelity Wireframes.

+Justification:

+The screens in the image show real UI components such as images, buttons, input fields, and text.

+Each screen has a clear layout that reflects an actual application design (e.g., Splash, Sign In, Home, Detail, Reservation).

+The wireframes use color, real branding, and content that simulates the final product.

+These high-fidelity wireframes are likely being used in the final stages of the design phase to hand off to developers or to demonstrate a functional prototype for feedback.